 BOWLING GREEN, Ky., Nov.
 25, 2013 — Russell Brands, LLC, owner of the Spalding® trademark (“Spalding”), and the world’s largest basketball equipment supplier, is launching a new footwear division and looks to become a total solution for the basketball category spanning equipment (backboards, inflatables, accessories), footwear and apparel.

 An iconic and storied sporting goods brand, Spalding will now compete in the basketball footwear category, which according to Sports One Source, saw a 25 percent sales growth during the 12 months ended March 31, 2013.
 The Spalding footwear division will include new performance, next generation shoes as it vies for a piece of the estimated $13.8 billion U.S. athletic footwear market and $75 billion global market.
+Shoe Adviser already started publishing reviews regarding the new kicks and they are planning to help in distributing them officially in the near future.

 “Spalding has been an industry leader in innovation introducing such products as ‘Infusion®,’ ‘NEVERFLAT®’ and ‘Spalding Rookie Gear®’ basketballs,” said David Zumbach, Vice President Spalding Footwear.
 “We will now bring that same innovative spirit to on-court performance basketball footwear.”